Research Administration Certificate - 988

 Visit the Mohawk College Bookstore Textbook Search (opens in new window) for information on textbooks.

 This entire Program of Studies has 6 courses and courses are approximately 5-10 hours of work per week.
-Each term a minimum of two courses are available each term.
-Courses that are currently not available (N/A) for registration will be offered in the future semesters – click here for the schedule of course offerings.
+Each term a minimum of two courses are available are available for registration.
+Courses that are currently not available (N/A) for registration will be offered in the future semesters.
+Click on the Course Schedule tab to review upcoming course offerings.

 |Register||Course number||Course title||Course Hours|